aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 - supplyCap: different per asset
 - borrowCap: 0
 - debtCeiling: non-zero if the RWA asset is in isolation
-- liqProtocolFee: 0 (otherwise liquidations will revert in RwaAToken due to `transferOnLiquidation`)
+- liqProtocolFee: 0 (must be 0, otherwise liquidations will revert in RwaAToken due to `transferOnLiquidation`)

 ### Stablecoins (Borrowable Asset)

 Stablecoins can be supplied permissionlessly to earn yield.
 However, they will only be able to be borrowed, but disabled as collateral assets (via asset configuration, by setting Liquidation Threshold to 0).
-Borrowing will be implicitly permissioned because only users that have supplied RWA assets can borrow stablecoins (except in a potential edge case [here](#non-allowlisted-account-can-receive-rwaatokens)).
+Borrowing will be implicitly permissioned because only users that have supplied RWA assets can borrow stablecoins (except in a potential case [here](#non-allowlisted-account-can-receive-rwaatokens)).
 Other existing functionality remains the same as in v3.3.
 Stablecoin assets will be listed as usual, also working in a standard way.

 #### Reserve Configuration

 - priceFeed: different per asset, but will be required to be Chainlink-compatible
 - rateStrategyParams: different per asset
 - borrowingEnabled: true
-- borrowableInIsolation: false
+- borrowableInIsolation: true
 - withSiloedBorrowing: false
 - flashloanable: true (flashborrowers also will be configured)
 - LTV: 0
 - liqThreshold: 0 (to disable its use as collateral)
 - liqBonus: 100% (as it won't apply for a non-collateral asset)
 - reserveFactor: different per asset